ssorj/quiver/README.md

 ## Todo

-- Consider periodic transfer data saves - period on time or messages?
+- Provide aliases for frequently used impls
-- Offer aliases for frequently used impls
+- Save periodic memory and CPU usage
-- Save rusage info
+- Test scripts should cleanup children on interrupt